opencompute/rallly/apps/landing/src/posts/the-future-of-rallly.md

 ![Polls](/static/images/the-future-of-rallly/poll.svg)

-Polling is at the core of what Rallly does, and it fits seamlessly into this new workflow.
+Polling is at the core of what Kinpal does, and it fits seamlessly into this new workflow.
 Once you've gathered general availability, hosts will be able to narrow down a few options and let participants vote for their preferred dates.

 ### RSVP